HackYourFuture/angular/week1/README.md

 Then, we also need to use a bundler.
 Why and how will be explained in the tutorial.
 > Tutorial: [using Webpack to bundle](tutorialBundling.md) _estimated time: 2-4 hours_

+Before proceeding to TypeScript, let's learn about a feature of ES6: classes
+> Tutorial [ES6 Classes introduction (Dan Wahlin)](https://weblogs.asp.net/dwahlin/getting-started-with-es6-using-classes) _estimated time: 1-4 hours_
+> Tutorial (optional, this is a biggy) [ES6 Classes deep dive (scotch.io)](https://scotch.io/tutorials/better-javascript-with-es6-pt-ii-a-deep-dive-into-classes) _estimated time: more than 6 hours_

+Then, with ES6 classes in the back of our minds
+> Tutorial [Typescript](tutorialTypescript.md) _estimated time: 2-6 hours_

-_Have any issues with these articles?
-Share your problem on the Slack channel.
-We can always improve the course material, but need your feedback!_
+_Have any issues with these articles or did you find a better tutorial onlien?
+Share your knowledge on the Slack channel!_

-TODO: Work in progres...

-TODO: Tutorial on TypeScript transpiler will follow (Daan, 15/02/2017)

-> Tutorial: TODO

 ### Reflective questions for Class 1:
 - If everything we write in ES6 can be converted to "old" JavaScript, what does that tell us about ES6?